Since the 1940’s, the Canton Goodfellows have provided Christmas gifts to thousands of less fortunate children in Canton Township.

 - President: Natalie Anderson-Theisen

 - Vice President: Nila Patel

 - Director: Kal Hakkani

 - Director: Kelli Lauria

-The Canton Goodfellows meetings are held in the Canton Municipal Building, 1105 Canton Canter Rd, at 7:00 PM in Room C (Lower Level).
+The Canton Goodfellows meetings are held on Thursdays in the Canton Municipal Building, 1105 Canton Canter Rd, at 7:00 PM in Room C (Lower Level).
 Due to any 2022 Canton Township COVID-19 meeting room restrictions, we may not be able hold our meetings in person.
 Our planned meeting dates are listed below.

 You are more than welcome to join us, in order to find out more about our organization!
 We are always looking for new members who are willing to help in implementing new ideas.

 In compliance with the Canton Goodfellows Bylaws, our fiscal year begins on April 1 and ends on March 31.